rynbrd/xf86-input-mtrack/README.md

 Whether or not to ignore new touches on the top (as defined by the TopEdge property).
 Defaults to false.

+**TopCorners** -
+The percentage of the top edge and the left edge of the trackpad to form a triangle with in the top left corner.
+Same applies for the top right corner.
+This zone can be used to ignore touches using the `IgnoreTopCorners` property.
+Defaults to 20.

+**IgnoreTopCorners** -
+Wether or not to ignore new touches in the top left and right corners of the trackpad (as defined by `TopCorners`).
+Defaults to false.

 **ButtonEnable** -
 Whether or not to enable the physical buttons on or near the trackpad.
 Boolean value.
 Defaults to true.